-- Section 4 'Statement of Financial Position' Reconciliation of the opening and closing number of shares; - Section 7 'Statement of Cash Flows' Presentation of a statement of cash flow and related notes and disclosures; - Section 33 'Related Party Disclosures' Compensation for key management personnel.
+- Section 7 'Statement of Cash Flows' Presentation of a statement of cash flow and related notes and disclosures; - Section 33 'Related Party Disclosures' Compensation for key management personnel and transactions entered into between two or more members of the group, provided that any subsidiary which is a party to the transaction is wholly owned by such a member.

 The financial statements of the company are consolidated in the financial statements of The Walt Disney Company.
-These consolidated financial statements are available from its registered office, 500 Buena Vista Street, Burbank, California, 91521, USA.
+These consolidated financial statements are available from its registered office, 500 Buena Vista Street, Burbank, California 91521, USA.

-1.2 Going concern
+1.2 Reporting period